 - Iraq: Pascale Isho, President of Hammurabi Human Rights Organisation, Former Minister of Migration and Displacement, Member of Iraqi Women Network, Member of the Committee for Reconstruction of Sinjar (English, French, Arabic) – email@example.com

 - Iraq: Dr. Hunain Mahmood A. Al-Qaddo, Member Of Iraqi Parliament, Deputy Chair of Migration and IDP’s Committee, Chairman Of Iraqi Minorities Council (English, Arabic) – firstname.lastname@example.org

 - South Sudan: Paul Oleyo Longony, Programme Director Boma Development Initiative (English, Arabic, Swahili) – email@example.com

 - DRC: Pacifique Mukumba, Reseau des Associations Autochtones Pygmees (French), firstname.lastname@example.org

 - Visit MRG’s online map which visualizes data from the Peoples under Threat index at http://peoplesunderthreat.org/.
 View the map by year or by country, and find links to reports, press releases and further information on the communities under threat.

 - Download the full Peoples under Threat global ranking and accompanying notes.

 - Minority Rights Group International is the leading international human rights organization working to secure the rights of ethnic, religious and linguistic minorities and indigenous peoples.
 We work with more than 150 partners in over 50 countries.

-For more information, to receive an embargoed copy of the Peoples under Threat index, or to arrange interviews please contact the MRG Press Office on press
+For more information, to receive a copy of the Peoples under Threat index, or to arrange interviews please contact the MRG Press Office on press